stevedonovan/gentle-intro/part2.md

 ```
 but (to be honest) C++ is adopting cowboy tactics here.
 C++ template errors are famously
 bad, because all the compiler knows (ultimately) is that some operator or method is
 not defined.
-The C++ commmittee knows this is a problem and so they are working
+The C++ committee knows this is a problem and so they are working
 toward [concepts](https://en.wikipedia.org/wiki/Concepts_(C%2B%2B)), which are pretty
 much like trait-constrained type parameters in Rust.